 On November 5, 2021, the MAS issued a Consultation Paper on Proposed Changes to Notice 122 on Assets and Liabilities Exposures for Insurers and its Implementation proposing to remove certain reporting requirements on the Turnover Volume of Derivatives by Notional Principal Amount with a view to collect data on a risk proportionate basis, a restructuring in the manner which custodian information relating to equity, debt, loans, cash and deposits and derivatives are reported and the collection of additional information including those relating to the breakdown of underlying assets of collective investment schemes, investment-linked policies sub-funds, currency reserve and unit reserves of investment-linked business amongst others.
 The MAS has proposed that the enhanced data collected will be using a new platform called the Data Collection Gateway.
-On May 27, 2022, the MAS published the Response to Feedback Received on Proposed Changes to Notice 122 on Assets and Liabilities Exposures for Insurers and its Implementation stating that it will simplify a number of the proposals in view of the feedback received and will adjust the implementation timeline, with the target go-live date for the revised MAS Notice 122 being the end of Q3 2023.
+On May 27, 2022, the MAS published the Response to Feedback Received on Proposed Changes to Notice 122 on Assets and Liabilities Exposures for Insurers and its Implementation stating that it will simplify a number of the proposals in view of the feedback received (the "Response Paper").
+On November 30, 2023, the MAS issued a revised MAS Notice 122 which has been amended in line with the responses set out in the Response Paper.
+The amendments to MAS Notice 122 will take effect on January 1, 2024..